 The main attractions for visitors and locals are Flaxmere Pool (with two indoor swimming pools) and Flaxmere Park, a stunning award-winning 17-hectare green space with playground with splash pad, full-size basketball court, cycling and walking paths, nine-hole disc golf, exercise equipment, and ki-o-rahi field.
 Every Saturday morning a parkrun is held on the park, and it is also a popular venue for events, including a Matariki Festival, Flaxmere Family Fun Day, and Flaxmere's Christmas in the Park.

 Flaxmere has good facilities and a strong community spirit.
 Health and other service providers are located close to the village centre and Work and Income has a Community Link office that provides a range of government and non-government social support services in the local area.

-The village centre has a supermarket, small retailers, a petrol station, food outlets, FlaXrock recreation centre and community hall, Waterworld aquatic centre and the library.
+The village centre has a supermarket, small retailers, a petrol station, food outlets, the pool, and a community centre and library.

 Since 2005 the Flaxmere community has gone from strength to strength and more people are wanting to build on the successes achieved.

 Recent initiatives include the establishment of Community Patrols, introduction of a liquor ban, the employment of additional Police Officers and the installation of the permanent stage in the park.

 Other successes over the past few years include the painting of murals, upgrades to playgrounds, the development of a Ki–O Rahi field, the introduction of the Flaxmere Drivers Licence Programme and the establishment of Youth programmes, cooking classes, parenting programmes, performance arts workshops, girls programmes and community clean up days.

 Annual events include the Flaxmere Family Fun Day, Matariki, Christmas in the Park, Flaxmere Challenge and Baysefika festival.